BlueAndGold - Recent Combine Performances For Notre Dame's Top NFL Prospects

 Recent Combine Performances For Notre Dame's Top NFL Prospects

-While Notre Dame is still working to consistently producing top-10 recruiting class, under head coach Brian Kelly the Fighting Irish have had no shortage of high-end NFL Prospects.
+While Notre Dame is still working to consistently producing top-10 recruiting classes, under head coach Brian Kelly the Fighting Irish have had no shortage of high-end NFL Prospects.

 Some of them made their marks with big performances at the NFL Combine, and others were guaranteed to be first-round picks as soon as they declared for the draft.